 Our throwaway culture devalues all of us... everything and everyone 😢.
 We want to build a reuse culture and show that reuse is possible and more beneficial than single-use to businesses and our communities.

 The concept of a ‘BYO Cup Day’ was inspired by UYO.NZ which started in NZ in 2018 and we’re excited to bring it to Australia.

-We’ve been so blown away by the feedback that we now offer this program to all our membedeveloped a toolkit (see related post) so other cafes can follow suit, increase their use of reusables, reduce their costs and the impacts their business and customers have on our environment.
+We were so blown away by the feedback that we now offer this program to all our membedeveloped a toolkit (see related post) so other cafes can follow suit, increase their use of reusables, reduce their costs and the impacts their business and customers have on our environment.

 We believe BYO reusables shouldn't just be one day of the year, it needs to be every day.. we just need to create the habit!